-Conditions on Pine Ridge are comparable only to that of the third world.
-Because of the harshness of their winters, and the dilapidated state of their housing stock, it's a common occurrence that the majority of a household's annual earnings get blown right out the window and into the pockets of off-the-res propane and utility providers, leaving very little to meet other basic needs.
+To say that conditions are difficult on Pine Ridge would be a severe understatement.
+Because of the harshness of their winters, and the poor state of their housing stock, it's a common occurrence that the majority of a household's annual earnings get blown right out the window and into the pockets of off-the-res propane and utility providers, leaving very little to meet other basic needs.

 InOurHands' goal is to help bring energy independence to Pine Ridge and other First Nation communities.
 Our first instinct upon entering Pine Ridge was to try to provide families with enough heat to at least keep their homes above freezing temperatures using renewable energy.
 Needless to say, renewables alone just aren't going to do the trick.